samuel-dekleva/first_x_free/README.md

 ## Insights

-While the body of the distribution is varied based on the offset of the deductible being triggered, after a certain point, the graphs rejoin.
+While the body of the distribution is varied based on the offset of the deductible being triggered, the survival curves converge in the extreme tail.
 This indicates the tail behavior is not affected strongly by the offsetting, and large payouts occur in similar frequencies.

 For some claim frequencies and severities, especially when the mean payment is high, the corridor deductible plan yields roughly the same total payouts as the standard deductible plan.